Investment Bonds Insights June 2017

 Your 1 pre July super checklist: here’s five important questions to help you prepare

 The end of the financial year can be a hectic time, just in sorting out your taxes and planning for the year ahead.
 This 1st July also marks the beginning of the biggest changes to superannuation in over a decade, so taking the time to think about how they affect you now could make a significant difference to your financial situation in the future.
-Here, Neil Rogan, General Manager of the Investment Bonds Division for Centuria, provides a checklist for the most important considerations for investors preparing for the 1st July super changes.
+Read more for a checklist of the most important considerations for investors preparing for the 1st July super changes.

 Changes to super announced in the 2016 Federal Budget are just weeks away.